 For those clergy and ministerial students with limited incomes and those who cannot afford the cost of a background check, please contact your regional minister or chair of regional Commission on Ministry to see if such a matter could be creatively addressed at the regional level so that the cost of a background check does not become prohibitive to entering the search and call system.

-Warren Lynn, director of the Office of Search and Call
+Warren Lynn, former director of the Office of Search and Call